jesserobertson/jesserobertson.github.io/_posts/2014-01-08-randomizing-authors.md

 title: Randomizing authors
 ---

-Recently we had a an author list to
+Recently we had to decide the order of some authors for an abstract submitted to the 2015 EGU general meeting.
+In the end we went for the 'presenter first, everyone else in alphabetical order'.
+This is cool and all but sucks if your name is Zxygy, as you'll generally end up in the [emeritus position]() on the paper most times.
+To get around this you can use a random order for the other authors, but what's the best way to draw the names so that you can get a truely random ordering/ Yes, most pseudorandom number generators on your computer work fine, but I thought it would be way cooler to let the quantum fluctuations in the atmosphere decide the author order.
+Fortunately, [random.org](http://random.org) provides such a service, with a nice JSON-driven API to access your random drawing.
+So here we go:

-I've pulled these from [a random random names generator I found](http://www.namesgenerator.org/100-random-names/)
+First you need a list of names.
+I've pulled these from [a random random names generator I found](http://www.namesgenerator.org/100-random-names/).

 {% highlight python %}
 authors = [